asdfash/Waterloo/CogPsy/notes.md

 - Practical realization of a "Turing machine"
 - A machine that can appy rules to a representation of a problem

+### Reasoning
+1. Humans think
+2. We somehow discern this fact regarding humans
+3. The test approximates how we discern this fact
+4. If the computer passes, it thinks

+equaconsistent: if one is consistent, the other is / vice versa
+NOTE: This isnt necessary for intelligence, but its one way of seeing intelligence.
+"If you do this you're intelligent, but you don't have to do this to be intelligent"

+# Functionalism
+Popular idea in 60s/70s
+Still a dominant view of mind and cognitive science
+Based on a notion of mutiple realizability

+Stuff are defined by thier function as opposed to thier physical characteristics i.e. a lock could be digital/physical